 1983 - The Mel M. and Ilona Emde House, 225 Linden, Pinehurst NC.
 Architect unknown.
 Sold in 1986 to William and Jeannette Gael Sheehan.
 Sold in 1994 to Jeannette Gael Trust.
 Sold in 2008 to Tommy B. and Bruce G. McDonnell.
 Sold in 2010 to Tommy B. McDonnell.

 1984 - The Samuel Wornom Residence, 1520 Tomberlin, Sanford NC.
 Designed by Derrell Mullins of Mullins-Sherman in Sanford.
 Built by John William Brown with carpenters Lawton Maddox and Gene McNeil.
-Like most Modernist houses in small communities, the locals referred to it as a "monstrosity" but have warmed to it over the years.
 A new roof was added in 2011.
 As of 2011, still owned by the Wornoms.

 1986 - The Alice E. and James E. Neader Sr. House, 830 St. Cloud Drive, Statesville NC.
 Sold in 2005 to Gladys F. and Fredrick L. Harris.
 Sold in 2012 to Jennifer M. and Timothy A. Johnson II.